 Ellen Cicely Wilkinson (1891-1947) was born in Manchester.
 She was a British Labour Party politician, journalist, writer, trade unionist, and one of the first women to become a Labour MP.
 She followed Margaret Bondfield, Susan Lawrence and Dorothy Jewson who had been elected at the previous election in December 1923.
 She served as MP for Middlesbrough East (1924-1929) and later for Jarrow (1935-1947), and then as Minister for Education in the Labour postwar government.

 Ellen Wilkinson is known for her activism for various social causes.
 She was a strong advocate for social justice, women’s rights, workers’ rights, and education reform.
 She was also a prominent Labour Party member and devoted herself to the cause of socialism from an early age.
-She became known for the important role she played in the Jarrow Crusade.
+She became known for the important role she played in both the General Strike and the Jarrow Crusade.

 Ellen Wilkinson was also known by the nickname of ‘Red Ellen’ for the colour of her hair and her commitment to socialist ideas.
 These features became, together with her bright clothes and her firm manners, her hallmark, forming quite a contrast with her tiny frame.